The Xometry app works best with JavaScript enabled!

 Stainless steel is now a primary material in most industrial sectors, including appliances, medical equipment, automotive parts, and construction materials.
 Its resistance to corrosion, as well as its strength and durability, increasingly make it a popular choice for many industries.

-What Is Stainless Steel Made Of?
+How Stainless Steel is Made

 Stainless steels are made of alloying elements such as: chromium, nickel, molybdenum, and titanium to achieve specific properties like improved corrosion resistance, higher tensile strength, or improved ductility/malleability.
 The exact composition of stainless steel is a wide-ranging topic, with small changes in constituent metals potentially making significant adjustments in properties.